Miras2001/World_Population/README.md

-Here’s a polished and professional version of your project summary, ideal for GitHub and LinkedIn:

----

 # 🌍 World Population Report – Data Analysis Project #2

 Continuing to build my data analytics portfolio, I chose to work on a new project focused on **global population trends** using the *World Population Dataset* from Kaggle.
 This dataset contains 17 columns and thousands of records, providing a rich base for insight generation and visual storytelling.